ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

-: The interactions and set of information shared between the Client and Origin, i.e., the information that is provided or otherwise available to the Origin during redemption that might be used to identify a Client.
+: The interactions and set of information shared between the Client and Origin, i.e., the information that is provided or otherwise available to the Origin during redemption that might be used to identify a Client and construct a token challenge.
 This context includes all information associated with redemption, such as the timestamp of the event, Client visible information (including the IP address), and the Origin name.